ComSSA/www.comssa.org.au/join/index.md

 [services]: /services/
 [events]: /events/

-You can become a member of ComSSA with either $10 or a Curtin Student Guild club membership voucher.
+You can become a member of ComSSA for $5 if you're a Curtin Guild Member or for free with a Curtin Student Guild club membership voucher.
 Interested in joining?
 Here's how!

 ## In-Person

-Talk to a committee member in our office, located in the Engineering Pavilion (215.104) or

-If you find yourself in the Engineering Pavilion or the New Technologies building, see one of our friendly [committee members][about], who will be happy to sign you up.
+Talk to a committee member around building 314 at Curtin and we'll be happy to sign you up.
+If you're not sure who we are, have a look at the posters on the noticeboards.
 This method is required if you are using a club membership voucher.

 Can't find a committee member?
 [Email the committee][email] to set up a time!